jaredblack/trivia-wizard-2/docs/stories.md

 - game db lifecycle - I've never actually gone back to look at old trivia games since they're not that interesting. maybe they shouldn't really be persisted for that long?
 I think no DB at all, while removing a dependency which would be nice, would just be asking for trouble.
 The way things are going now, we'll start with no persistence and then figure out what the best way to do it is.
 Writing to a DB with every operation like I did for TW1 feels unnecessary when the server can track the state that realistically only needs to be temporary.
 One halfway option could be just serializing the whole game state every once in a while and writing it to S3 or a document DB?
 - submissions should auto-close when all answers have been received
 - Also need to validate that user id matches when reclaiming a game
+- Add a PartialJoin (need a better name) API for the frontend to call after you put in a game code/team name to verify that (a) game code is valid and (b) team name is available

 ## concerns
 - The big game state Mutex<HashMap> gets touched _a lot_.
 We're not doing anything expensive while holding the lock (I think), but intuitively it feels like there could be contention which could lead to issues in when messages get processed, timer updates going out on time, etc. I think for now we continue down this path but if things look problematic in testing, we might have to consider a radically different architecture.